qrtl/hls-custom/purchase_stock_bl_date/README.rst

-Depending on the incoterms of the purchase transaction in international trades, the ownership transfer of the purchased products takes place before they arrive at the demestic warehouse (i.e. when products are loaded in cargo in the origin country), while the receipt operation in Odoo, for practical reasons, have to be done when the products are received at the warehouse.
+Depending on the incoterms of the purchase transaction in international trades, the ownership transfer of the purchased products takes place before they arrive at the domestic warehouse (i.e. when products are loaded in cargo in the origin country), while the receipt operation in Odoo, for practical reasons, have to be done when the products are received at the warehouse.
 This results in an inaccurate valuation of the inventory, which should be avoided.